xanfran/ho-clinics/README.md

 ## Description

 This microservice was developed using `nodejs v4.2.6`.
 In order to install the Node.js dependencies run `npm install`.
-This project expects to have MongoDB install in the machine and the DB user/password can be defined in the `./config/db.js` file or by the node environment variables `DB_USER` and `DB_PASS`.
+This project expects to have MongoDB install in the machine and the DB URL can be defined in the `./config/db.js` file or by the node environment variable `DB_URL`.

 The API is defined inside of the `./api` folder and can be easily extended by importing new API files inside of the `./api/index.js` file.